eaplatanios/swift-rl/README.md

 where you cloned the Swift Retro repository.

 ### GLFW

+**NOTE:** The GLFW flag is not currently working and so the GLFW library needs to be installed in order to use `retro-swift`.

 In order to use the image renderer you need to first install GLFW.
 You can do so, as follows: